pi-star-2025/pi_star/Misc/Animals_And_People/butterflies.md

 The eyes are very similar to cocoons/clouds.
 This "cocoon effect" within the skull is so strong, and that is the primary reason we feel advanced intelligence.

 The "butterfly" is actually the colors we see.
 Each tick at c (the speed of light).
 Thus, with colors we can understand how the sun/stars are seeing the earth/life.
 It's similar to the patterns of the wings of butterflies.

+From the above, we can infer that our end-spirit is more or less the gravity of colors.
+Our self below (the caterpillar) is present, but with a much condensed π, like the center of a butterfly.